Evolution of YOLO Object Detection Model From V5 to V8

 Though Yolo was first introduced in 2016 (Yolov1), it is continuously improving in terms of its working accuracy, efficiency, utilization of computation resources, etc.

-In this blog, we will study about performances of different versions, mainly from version Yolov5 to Yolov8.
+In this section, we will study about performances of different versions, mainly from version Yolov5 to Yolov8.

 Evaluation metrics